DavidWojo/Homework/README.md

 # Homework
-This project contains homework assignments for the new folks
+This folder contains homework assignments for the new folks at work.